TimHanewich/PYPER/readme.md

 With the contents of the [src folder](./src/) loaded onto a Raspberry Pi Pico W (programs like **Thonny** or **rshell** can be used for this), once the Raspberry Pi Pico W is powered up, it will immediately begin to execute the code in the [main.py](./src/main.py) module.
 Once the onboard LED of the Raspberry Pi Pico W goes solid, this indicates it is ready to operate!

 You can control PYPER by making HTTP requests to it on your home network.
-It has several endpoint services you can call to to do various things:
+It has several endpoint services you can call to do various things:

 ### Driving PYPER
 You can make an HTTP request to the `/move` endpoint to instruct PYPER to move.
 PYPER works a lot like NASA's mars rovers: you instruct PYPER to make a maneuver; you specify whether it should move forward or backward, how much power it should move with (throttle), by how much it should be steering to the left or right (steering angle), and how long this maneuver should last.
 PYPER will execute your instructions, stop, and then response `200 OK` ("that worked successfully!") to you.
 A request to the `/move` endpoint should look like this: